|

 repeated Union charges over the Rummel Farm.

-(Photo to the Left: The Gregg Cavalry Shaft Monument.
+(Left) Photo of the Gregg Cavalry Shaft Monument.
 It was here where Stuart's

 With time running out and ammunition running low among some his troopers,